DakotaGagne/Rating_Project_React/client/README.md

 - Make error message more specific for post creation (try again in a minute, the server might need time to wake up)
 - Posts db might need a time column to sort by instead of the id.
 Seems like now the id is being assigned old id values and messing up order
 - Github and Google ouath need links fixed - Sign in working, authentication is failing
+- I need to add an accept cookies modal

 # Changes done with last commit